ellieeadington/sei66-project01/readme.md

 > Next I determined what I wanted to happen when the round ends:
 #### **Guessing the word correctly:**
-1. word highlights in green, with some animation.
+1. word highlights in green.
-2. A box pops up telling the player they one, and asks them to click button to continue to next round
+2. A box pops up telling the player they won, and asks them to click button to continue to next round
-3. Game info updates to reflect the new round, game resets
+3. Game info updates to reflect the new round with animation, game resets
 #### **Guessing the word incorrectly:**
-1. word highlights in red, with some animation.
+1. word highlights in red.
 2. A box pops up telling the player they lost, reveals the correct word, and asks them to click button to continue to next round.
-3. Game info updates to reflect the new round, game resets
+3. Game info updates to reflect the new round with animation, game resets

 ### Wrote down my user stories